parsimonhi/animCJK/README.md

 ## Description

-The purpose of this project is to display kanji and kana (Japanese characters) or hanzi (simplified and traditional Chinese characters) stroke by stroke.
+The purpose of this project is to display kanji and kana (Japanese characters), hanzi (simplified and traditional Chinese characters) or hanja (Korean characters) stroke by stroke.

 For a demo, see http://gooo.free.fr/animCJK/official